shehan-superqa/busappbackend/terraform/README.md

 ## Deployment Methods

 ### Method 1: GitHub Auto-Deployment (Recommended)
-1. Push your code to GitHub
+1. Push your code to GitHub (repository: `https://github.com/shehan-superqa/busappbackend.git`)
-2. Set `github_repo` and `github_branch` in `terraform.tfvars`
+2. The `terraform.tfvars.example` already includes the GitHub repository URL
-3. The server will automatically clone and deploy your code
+3. When you create `terraform.tfvars`, the server will automatically clone and deploy your code
+4. If your server code is in a `server` subdirectory, it will be automatically moved to the root

 ### Method 2: Manual Deployment
 1. Deploy the infrastructure with Terraform